German court decides against trying alleged Nazi camp guard

-The Berlin state court said Friday that prosecutors have appealed against its decision.
+The Berlin state court said prosecutors have appealed against its decision, which was made Thursday.
 Charges against the suspect, who has been identified only as Hans Werner H. in line with German privacy rules, were filed in October.

-The suspect was accused of serving as an SS guard at the camp in Austria from mid-1944 to early 1945, a time when prosecutors say 36,223 people were killed at Mauthausen.
+The suspect was accused of serving as an SS guard at the camp in Austria from October 1944 to May 1945, a time when prosecutors say 36,223 people were killed at Mauthausen.
 He wasn’t accused of a specific killing, but prosecutors argue that as a guard he helped the camp function.

+The court questioned the chances of proving that the suspect was at Mauthausen.
+It said in a statement that he admits having been a member of the SS, but says he never set foot in the camp - though he did briefly serve as a guard at a satellite camp and an armaments factory in Linz that was connected to it.

+He also provided documents saying he belonged to a battalion that was on a combat mission during at least part of the time in question, the court added.
+It questioned the value of documents cited by prosecutors, among them a list that placed him as an SS Rottenfuehrer - roughly equivalent to corporal - but according to the court didn’t specify whether or where he was a guard.

 Copyright © 2018 The Washington Times, LLC.